-Despite the title, Nail Bomber: Manhunt isn’t your average sensationalist true crime exposé.
+Despite the title, Nail Bomber: Manhunt isn’t your average sensationalist true-crime exposé.
 Sure, there are chunks that feel a bit ‘CSI: Old Compton Street’, especially when an undercover cop who infiltrated the neo-Nazi movement at the time offers incognito recollections in a darkened café.
-That set-up would be corny were his testimony not quite so horrifying.
+That setup would be corny were his testimony not quite so horrifying.
 It’s hard to hear it without noting how much more mainstream British nationalism has become in 20-odd years.

 There’s also plenty of insights into the limitations of early, blurry CCTV technology (‘we’re looking for a man made entirely of pixels’ etc).
-But more than any of that, it’s a film about how Londoners responded to this trauma: in fear, defiance, anger and solidarity, and the way some old wounds were deepened – particularly between the police and the Black community – with others were healed.
+But more than any of that, it’s a film about how Londoners responded to this trauma: in fear, defiance, anger and solidarity, and the way some old wounds were deepened – particularly between the police and the Black community – while others were healed.

-Crucially, he strikes the right balance between revisiting the bombing’s dust-caked aftershocks (archive footage is used, but not overused) and contemporary reflections, as survivors, forensic experts, surgeons, the police and other key players revisit the events.
+Crucially, Vernon strikes the right balance between revisiting the bombing’s dust-caked aftershocks (archive footage is used, but not overused) and contemporary reflections, as survivors, forensic experts, surgeons, the police and other key players revisit the events.
 The streets may have healed but some Londoners still live with their scars on a daily basis.
 And this doc is sensitive enough not to drown out that message in blaring sirens and dawn raids.